FranciscoZacarias/Faboy/README.md

 # Objective

-  - Learn Javascript, Mongoose, Node.js, Acessing 3rd Party APIs
+  - Learn Node.js, MongoDB, Acessing 3rd Party APIs
   - Having fun

 # How to Use